QWxleA/QWxleA.github.io/content/posts/android-apps-2021.md

 ## Social Media {#social-media}

 This one (should be) easy.
 Twitter bad, Mastodon good.
 I use  [Tusky](https://tusky.app/) often, but am playing with [Husky](https://github.com/fwgs/husky).
 Let the best win!
 I like that it is possible to use both.

+## Spaced repetition {#spaced-repetition}

+Anki exists both on the desktop ([Anki - powerful, intelligent flashcards](https://apps.ankiweb.net/)), and on Android, [AnkiDroid](https://f-droid.org/en/packages/com.ichi2.anki/).
+The server is closed source, but it's possible to run your own server with [anki-sync-server: A personal Anki sync server](https://github.com/ankicommunity/anki-sync-server).
+See also: [Spaced repetition Learning with Emacs]({{< relref "spaced-repetition-learning-with-emacs" >}}).

 ## Web Browsers {#web-browsers}